The best dog friendly hotel near Haiwan Park

 pictures.
 The food was good but left me feeling like I swallowed a bowling ball.

 Overall, the trip was great.
-The guesthouse was certainly the highlight, so we’ll definitely be returning when we decide to check out the other park in cooler weather.
+The guesthouse was certainly the highlight, so we’ll definitely be returning when we decide to check out the park in cooler weather.

 Food: